Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 That's something simple.

-When people discover that and by it this is easy because Obama has been caught now.
+When people discover that, and this is easy because Obama has been caught now, he's out saying one thing.

-Why they make all these decisions, not me.
+The Secret Service, why they make all these decisions, not me.

-Further evidence by the way of the Limbaugh theorem.
+Further evidence, by the way, of the Limbaugh Theorem.

 Even when it comes to the White House tours where he lives, he's got no control over who gets in there.